-49 Nat'l Petroleum Refiners Ass'n v.
+47 Nat'l Petroleum Refiners Ass'n v.
 FTC, 482 F.2d 672, 698 (D.C.
 Cir.
 1973) (regarding both unfair and deceptive acts and practices authority and unfair methods of competition authority).

-The Magnuson-Moss Act, enacted in response to National Petroleum, in fact demonstrates Congress' intent that the Commission be empowered to enact substantive rules concerning unfair methods of competition; it does not, as Plaintiff and Plaintiff-Intervenors contend, indicate Congressional intent to remove such authority.
+48 The Magnuson-Moss Act, enacted in response to National Petroleum, in fact demonstrates Congress' intent that the Commission be empowered to enact substantive rules concerning unfair methods of competition; it does not, as Plaintiff contends, indicate Congressional intent to remove such authority.
 The Magnuson-Moss Act added significant limitations and added requirements to Commission rulemakings concerning unfair and deceptive acts or practices, 15 U.S.C. § 57a, and expressly exempted rulemakings concerning unfair methods of competition from those same limitations and requirements.
 15 U.S.C. § 57a(2).
-Prior to the Magnuson-Moss Act, there was no distinction between the Commission's rulemaking authority pertaining to unfair or deceptive acts or practices and its rulemaking authority pertaining to unfair methods of competition.
-National Petroleum subsequently confirmed the Commission's authority to make rules concerning both, and Congress responded by restricting that authority with regard to unfair and deceptive acts and practices and explicitly declining to restrict the authority with regard to unfair methods of competition.
+Prior to the Magnuson-Moss Act, there was no distinction between the Commission's rulemaking authority pertaining to unfair or deceptive acts or practices and its rulemaking authority pertaining to unfair or deceptive acts or practices and its rulemaking authority pertaining to unfair and deceptive acts and practices and explicitly declining to restrict the authority with regard to unfair and deceptive acts and practices and explicitly declining to restrict the authority with regard to unfair methods of competition.
 The only way to reconcile this sequence of events is to conclude that Congress intended to allow the Commission to retain full authority to issue rules for the purpose of preventing unfair methods of competition.